 Deer and most big game seasons may be over for the current season throughout much of North America, but not everywhere!
-Some seasons such at our MLDP properties in Texas can hunt whitetails through the end of February.
+Some seasons, such as at our MLDP properties in Texas, can hunt whitetails through the end of February.
 But if you are not able to hunt such exceptions…fear not!
 Wild hogs populate many states.
 Hog hunting possibilities are ever increasing, especially during the cooler times of the year.
 In other words, the time to hunt wild hogs is “NOW”!

-Growing up in the country many years ago when cooler weather arrived during the fall and winter, it was hog butchering time.
-Hogs which had been fattened starting in the spring were finally of a size to be turned into sausage, ham, bacon and lard.
-We did all our own curing, smoking and rendering.
-As a youngster once the hog was “down” my job was to help with the scraping, the removal of hair from the hog.
-This was accomplished by pouring scalding hot water on the extant hog, then scraping off all the hair with a knife.
+Growing up in the country many years ago, when cooler weather arrived during the fall and winter, it was hog butchering time.
+Hogs, which had been fattened starting in the spring, were finally of a size to be turned into sausage, ham, bacon, and lard.
+We did all our own curing, smoking, and rendering.
+As a youngster, once the hog was down”, my job was to help with the scraping, the removal of hair from the hog.
+This was accomplished by pouring scalding hot water on the extant hog and then scraping off all the hair with a knife.
 The skin remained intact to be the “rind” on what would become bacon and ham.

-Over the past many years I have taken and weighed a lot wild hogs, many which reputedly weighed over 300-pounds.
-Interestingly, when most of those “300-pounders” were put on scales, they weighed 185 pounds.
-A few years ago I did shoot a legitimate 300-pound boar while hunting in the Red River bottoms on the Texas side.
-It was late evening, legal whitetail shooting time was almost over when I walked into a cut grain field.
-Two-hundred yards away I could see a big wild boar, running right toward me.
-I quickly again loaded my .270 Win with a Hornady 130-grain Soft Point, propped the Ruger on shooting sticks.
-At the time Trijicon’s AccuPoint was not available.
+Over the past many years, I have taken and weighed a lot of wild hogs, many of which reputedly weighed over 300 pounds.
+Interestingly, when most of those “300-pounders” were put on the scales, they weighed 185 pounds.
+A few years ago, I did shoot a legitimate 300-pound boar while hunting in the Red River bottoms on the Texas side.
+It was late evening, and legal whitetail shooting time was almost over when I walked into a cut grain field.
+Two hundred yards away, I could see a big wild boar running right toward me.
+I quickly again loaded my .270 Win with a Hornady 130-grain Soft Point and propped the Ruger on shooting sticks.
+At the time, Trijicon’s AccuPoint was not available.
 It surely would have been nice to have such a quality light-gathering scope with its “point of light” reticle.
-Now many years later that .270 along with several of my other serious hunting rifles wear Trijicon AccuPoints!
+Now, many years later, that .270 along with several of my other serious hunting rifles, wear Trijicon AccuPoints!

-The huge bodies boar appeared to be down and out!
-When I got to within ten steps from the boar in one quick move he was on his feet and charging directly at me.
-I raised rifle to shoulder, pointed it at the fast approaching boar, holding in front of him and fired.
-At the shot the boar staggered, slowed a bit, giving me time to bolt in a fresh round.
-As I did so he recovered and was coming fast and close!
+The huge boar appeared to be down and out!
+When I got to within ten steps of the boar, in one quick move, he was on his feet and charging directly at me.
+I raised the rifle to my shoulder, pointed it at the fast approaching boar, held it in front of him, and fired.
+At the shot, the boar staggered, slowed a bit, giving me time to bolt in a fresh round.
+As I did so, he recovered and was coming fast and close!
 The boar was only four feet from the end of the muzzle when I pulled the trigger!
 The bullet struck the huge boar between and just above his eyes.
 His lower chin fell on the toe of my left foot.

-Later that night at a local deer camp we weighed my boar, 327-pounds.
-One of the biggest and obviously most tenacious boars I have ever taken.
-As big as he was, complete with 3-inches of lower tusks showing, a thick cartilaginous shield protecting his shoulders and rib cage, he had no strong boar odor.
+Later that night at a local deer camp, we weighed my boar at 327 pounds.
+One of the biggest and obviously most tenacious boars I have ever taken was as big as he was, complete with 3-inches of lower tusks showing and a thick cartilaginous shield protecting his shoulders and rib cage.
+He had no strong boar odor.
 His meat was tender and succulent!

 Not all wild hogs provide quite that kind of adventure, but the potential is always there, enough so that my long-time friend J. Wayne Fears and I used to refer to wild hog boars as “The Poor Man’s Grizzly”!

-Hunting hogs can provide great adventure, but also comes at a time when there is little else to hunt other than possibly predators.
-Wild hogs, too can often be hunted in conjunction with other hunts.
+Hunting hogs can provide great adventure, but it also comes at a time when there is little else to hunt other than possibly predators.
+Wild hogs, too, can often be hunted in conjunction with other hunts.
 Beyond adventure, wild hogs are extremely good to eat, especially the younger ones!

 Winter temperatures are here.
 I think it is “hoggin’ time”!
 Don’t you!